Being a lifeguard isn't the plum summer job it was once considered to be.

 Teenagers and college students who once savored the idea of spending their summers on the deck of a pool are instead choosing resume-boosting internships or higher-paid office jobs that keep them indoors and air-conditioned, Bolton said.

-At private resorts, large public beaches and hotels, the need for lifeguards has become so great that recruiters are looking overseas, bringing seasonal workers from places such as Eastern Europe and Asia, industry officials said.
+At private resorts, large public beaches and hotels, the need for lifeguards has become so great that recruiters are looking overseas, bringing temporary seasonal workers from places such as Eastern Europe and Asia, industry officials said.